-When interacting with clients and customers who live in foreign countries, keep the time zone of that country in mind before calling your customer.
-You don’t want to end up calling a client at the crack of dawn or at an unearthly hour.
+When interacting with clients and customers who live in foreign countries, keep that country’s time zone in mind before calling your customer.
+You want to avoid calling a client at dawn or an unearthly hour.

 Avoid Bothering Colleagues On Holidays and Weekends

-Making work related calls to colleagues on holidays and weekends is extremely rude and intrusive.
-Your invading their personal and family time by doing so.
-As much as possible avoid making calls to colleagues on the weekend, but if absolutely necessary then keep the call as short as possible.
+Making work-related calls to colleagues on holidays and weekends is rude and intrusive.
+You are invading their personal and family time by doing so.
+As much as possible, avoid making calls to colleagues on the weekend, but if necessary, then keep the call as short as possible.

 Send Grammatically Correct Emails

-Sending professional emails that contain grammatical errors or slang language is absolutely unacceptable.
-Make sure that the emails you send out are grammatically correct and free of spelling errors.
+Sending professional emails that contain grammatical errors or slang language is unacceptable.
+Ensure the emails you send out are grammatically correct and free of spelling errors.

-Maintaining business etiquette at the work place is absolutely necessary for professionals.
-It will help them go a long way and increase their goodwill in the company as well as amongst clients.
-To sum up the do’s and don’ts in the office environment here is a short list to keep in mind:
+Maintaining business etiquette at the workplace is necessary for professionals.
+It will help them go a long way and increase their goodwill in the company and amongst clients.
+To sum up the do’s and don’ts in the office environment, here is a short list to keep in mind: